Full 1

 next arrow

-During her time at UNC-Chapel Hill in the Hussman School of Journalism and Media and a part of the Environment, Ecology and Energy Program, Nicole was able to enroll in courses that would provide real-world working experiences.
-Some of the cooperative education she enrolled in showed her what it would be like working as an environmental communications consultant, as a member of a public relations agency, conducting in-house work for others, and gaining the skills needed to be a strategic communicator.
+During my time at the University of North Carolina at Chapel Hill, as a student in the Hussman School of Journalism and Media and the Environment, Ecology, and Energy Program, I had the opportunity to enroll in courses designed to provide real-world, hands-on experience.
+Through these cooperative education experiences, I explored what it was like to work as an environmental communications consultant, contribute as a member of a public relations agency, support in-house communications teams, and develop the skills necessary to become a strategic communicator.

 Nashville Predators

-The client was the NHL team, the Nashville Predators and the Nashville Predators Foundation.
-The class was tasked with conducting research and pitching a campaign that would bring new audiences to the arena due to their aging fanbase.
-Nashville Predators sales and Foundation leaders selected Nicole’s group as the winner of the campaign competition.
+Our client for the semester was the Nashville Predators and the Nashville Predators Foundation.
+The class was tasked with conducting research and developing a campaign strategy designed to attract new audiences to the arena in response to an aging fan base.
+At the conclusion of the semester, sales and Foundation leadership from the Nashville Predators selected my team’s campaign as the winning proposal, recognizing the strength of our research, creativity, and strategic approach.

 “Their research, their presentation – top notch.
 Their report was so in depth with budget breakdown, proposed timelines and more.
 I can see why it was such a huge file!!
 I feel like we could step right into their presentation and roll out their ideas and programs.
 The influencers they found are not ones I know of or seen but potential goldmine for partnerships.
 Being in CR, I love the inclusion of a collaborate volunteer event.
 My daughter just volunteered with Rise Against Hunger at her Middle School and one that we have not worked with in the past.
 Great potential there.